github/developer.github.com/content/guides/best-practices-for-integrators.md

 {{#warning}}

 Treat OAuth tokens just like user passwords.
-Don't store your user's OAuth tokens directly in a database; instead use a hash of the token.
+Don't store your user's OAuth tokens directly in a database; instead, use a hash of the token.
 In case your database gets compromised, attackers won't be able to use the hashed token to act on behalf of a user.

 {{/warning}}